Aliases for ESRRA Gene

 GeneCards Summary for ESRRA Gene

-ESRRA (Estrogen-Related Receptor Alpha) is a Protein Coding gene.
-Diseases associated with ESRRA include endometrial cancer and breast cancer.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding and steroid hormone receptor activity.
-An important paralog of this gene is AR.
+ESRRA (Estrogen Related Receptor Alpha) is a Protein Coding gene.
+Diseases associated with ESRRA include Endometrial Cancer and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Organelle biogenesis and maintenance and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is ESRRB.

 UniProtKB/Swiss-Prot for ESRRA Gene